heshamahmed-3ddx/google-authz-3ddx/docs/vitepress/compact-ui-style-guide.md

 7. Add `density="compact"` to alerts if not already present
 8. Tables automatically get compact styling - no changes needed

+## Static Design Principles

+The application follows a **static design philosophy** with no animations or hover effects:

+- **No animations** - All components use static styling without transitions
+- **No hover effects** - Clean, minimal interaction without visual changes on hover
+- **Flat design** - No shadows, gradients, or visual effects
+- **Immediate feedback** - State changes are instant, not animated
+- **Performance focused** - Reduced CSS complexity and better performance

+**Benefits:**
+- Faster rendering and better performance
+- Reduced motion for accessibility
+- Cleaner, more professional appearance
+- Consistent behavior across all devices
+- Lower CSS complexity

+**Implementation:**
+- No `transition` properties in CSS
+- No `:hover` selectors with visual changes
+- No `animation` or `@keyframes`
+- Static colors and borders
+- Instant state changes

 ## RTL Support

 All compact UI styles support RTL (Right-to-Left) languages automatically.
 Icons and spacing adjust based on the document direction.

+**RTL Best Practices:**
+- Use `text-align: start` instead of `left` or `right`
+- Use `margin-inline-start` and `margin-inline-end` instead of `margin-left` and `margin-right`
+- Use `padding-inline-start` and `padding-inline-end` for padding
+- Use `direction: rtl` on containers for RTL languages

 ## Dark Mode Support